umlouco/video-conference-zoom/README.txt

 * [zoom_list_meetings per_page="5" category="test,test2,test3" order="DESC"] - Show list of meetings in frontend via category, Edit shortcode template for table view.

-* [zoom_join_via_browser meeting_id="1234556789" title="Meeting Title" id="div-class-id" login_required="no" help="yes"] - Embed a Zoom Meeting into your page or post.
-This allows you to directly join meeting or start it from the page where you added this shortcode.

 **QUICK DEMO:**

 [youtube https://www.youtube.com/watch?v=KNuasepxwfE]